 We want to highlight that the New York City Health Department offers free mental health support for New York City teens on Talkspace through a program called NYC Teenspace.
 As of this writing, teens ages 13 to 17 can get Talkspace’s Video + Messaging Therapy plan for free until they turn 18.
 Teens can sign up for the platform with their parents’ permission and have access to the Talkspace Go app, which has interactive lessons and exercises for teens.

-Why we chose Talkspace as best for using insurance coverage
+Why we chose Talkspace as the best platform for insurance

 Who should use Talkspace: If you’re hoping to use your insurance for online therapy, Talkspace accepts almost every major insurance provider.